 As social media allows the fans a free window to communicate with their idols, they feel much closer to them.
 They can read and see what their favorite celebrities are up to.
 There is a constant stream of communication that helps in strengthening these relationships.

 Additionally, parasocial relationships also help fans form social relationships.
-It is always easier to connect with other people you have something in common.
-This is the reason fan clubs exist and are so popular, as they help fans feel less lonely.
+It is always easier to connect with other people if you have something in common.
+This is the reason fan clubs exist and are so popular, as they help fans feel less lonely and emotionally connected.

 There are instances when real socialization is not possible.
 The perfect example is the ongoing pandemic where people had to limit their social relationships and contact.
-While they quarantined in their homes, most of them turned to online-streaming platforms and binge-watched TV shows and series to overcome the loneliness.
+While we quarantined in our homes, most of our celebrity fascination turned to online-streaming platforms and binge-watched TV shows and series to overcome the loneliness.

 Parasocial relationships help celebrities too.
 Their popularity depends on how much they are liked.
 These relationships, in a way, make their new releases a hit.

 Although such bonds are always one-sided, social media platforms allow celebrities to contribute more to these relationships.
 For instance, they can go Live on Instagram or Facebook, read the messages from their fans aloud during such sessions, and share about their new releases or ask for advice.

 At this point, you could be wondering if parasocial relationships can have any negative implications.
 Let us find out in the next section.